-For your retirement accounts, that might mean holding taxable bonds, real estate investment trusts, actively managed stock funds and individual stocks you plan to trade in and out of.
+For your retirement accounts, that might mean holding corporate bonds, real estate investment trusts, actively managed stock funds and individual stocks you plan to trade in and out of.
 These investments will tend to generate a lot of ordinary income or short-term capital gains, so they would usually be taxed at income tax rates, rather than at the lower long-term capital gains rate.
 By keeping these investments in a retirement account, you defer that tax bill, plus you avoid the hassle of reporting all this activity on your tax return.

 Meanwhile, in your taxable account, you might favor tax-efficient investments that you intend to hang onto for the long haul, such as stock index mutual funds, exchange-traded stock index funds, tax-managed stock funds and long-term individual stock holdings.
 These investments will tend to generate modest annual tax bills and, when there are taxes to be paid, they will typically be paid at the long-term capital gains rate.